abhigya-ps/boston-sights/README.md

 * Established a connection to Google Maps Geocoding API to point out the user's location of choice on a standard Google map.
 * Hosted images uploaded by users(profile pictures and location photos) as static files in S3 Buckets provided by AWS.
-* Created a web app on Firebase to host the React.js portion of the project.
+* Created a web app on Google Firebase to host the React.js portion of the project.
 * Hosted the Express.js app on Heroku and passed the domain name to the React routes on Firebase to establish a connection between the frontend and the backend.